 Vitamin D is a fat-soluble vitamin that aids the human body in absorbing calcium, magnesium, and phosphate, among many other minerals.
-The most important members of the vitamin D family for humans are vitamin D2 (also called ergocalciferol) and vitamin D3 (cholecalciferol).
-These two vitamins are processed into metabolites known as 25-hydroxyvitamin D; these metabolites can be measured in the blood to determine if someone has insufficient levels of vitamin D.
+The most important members of the vitamin D family are vitamin D2 (also called ergocalciferol) and vitamin D3 (cholecalciferol).
+These two vitamins are processed into metabolites known as 25-hydroxyvitamin D; Our metabolite levels can be measured in the blood to determine if we have insufficient levels of vitamin D.

 Vitamin D is vital to our health and wellness.
 Vitamin D receptors are found throughout the human body, leading scientists to believe that almost every part of us may rely on vitamin D. Vitamin D has been found to be a major promoter of bone health and muscle strength.
 Moreover, since vitamin D receptors are found in different areas of the brain, vitamin D may also support cognitive health.
 If that’s the case, then a vitamin D deficiency may also affect how we feel.